mxamber/AO3scrape/README.md

 ## Notes

 Following the removal of all reusable code in order to separate the scraping code and the use case specific code to be placed here, [mxamber/ScrapingFromOurOwn](https://github.com/mxamber/ScrapingFromOurOwn) is now a requirement.
+DLL included with releases.

 ## Installation